MicrosoftDocs/windows-dev-docs/hub/apps/package-and-deploy/index.md

 ---
-description: Learn about how to package and deploy Windows apps.
 title: Package and deploy
-ms.topic: article
-ms.date: 06/17/2021
-ms.localizationpriority: medium
+description: The topics in this section contain guidance about packaging and deploying different types of Windows apps.
+We recommend using [MSIX](/windows/msix), since that gives a modern and reliable packaging and deployment experience to your customers.
+But you could instead deploy your apps using other installation technologies such as `.exe` or `.msi` files. ms.topic: article ms.date: 03/11/2022 ms.localizationpriority: medium
 ---

 # Package and deploy

-For guidance about packaging and deploying different types of Windows apps, see the following articles.
-Generally we recommend using [MSIX](/windows/msix) for a modern and reliable deployment experience for your customers.
-However, you can also deploy your apps using other installation technologies.
+The topics in this section contain guidance about packaging and deploying different types of Windows apps.
+We recommend using [MSIX](/windows/msix), since that gives a modern and reliable packaging and deployment experience to your customers.
+But you could instead deploy your apps using other installation technologies such as `.exe` or `.msi` files.

 ### Key concepts